philhawksworth/sagns.org/src/site/a-duty-officers-day.md

 #### My Duty Office Day - starting at 9 am the next morning

-The phone line is open until 1 pm and I will be answering the helpline on behalf of the Good Neighbour Scheme.
-Check the phone line is set up correctly for my number.
-Quickly read the last few pages of entries in the Day Book to get a picture of recent requests.
+The phone line is open until 1 pm and I will be answering the helpline on behalf of the Good Neighbour Scheme.I quickly read the last few pages of entries in the Day Book to get a picture of recent requests.

 #### 9.15 am - the first call is received